 By learning coaching skills grounded in the Thinking Environment®, planners can uncover client aspirations and limiting assumptions faster.
 This leads to higher trust, engagement and ultimately conversion rates and client retention.

-When qualified, a Financial Discovery Coach will have built foundational listening skills, as well as the ability to identify client assumptions and support breakthroughs.
+When certified, a Financial Discovery Coach will have built foundational listening skills, as well as the ability to identify client assumptions and support breakthroughs.
 They will have learned how to apply these skills to a variety of client contexts.
 They will also have developed an understanding of how their life experiences affect their unconscious biases, to help build connections where their lives look very different to those of their clients..

 Ongoing mentorship and community then provides continuous development so that these skills become second nature.